 This plan should include what needs to happen, why it needs to happen, how it will be done and by whom, who will be impacted by the change, and, of course, how the change will be evaluated.

 Another responsibility of a project manager is budgeting.
 As you can imagine, project managers are responsible for estimating how much each part of the project will cost.
 This includes both direct costs (labor) and indirect costs (materials).

 With this information, the project manager then ensures that the estimates are accurate by developing a detailed plan on how work will be completed.
-Anyone can create a good plan with unlimited funds, but a good manager will find ways to save money while delivering on the results.
+Anyone can create a good plan with unlimited funds, but a good manager will find ways to save money while delivering results.
 Once the plan is in place, the project manager can then begin to assess if the estimate was accurate by comparing it against completed work.

 If there are variances between what was estimated and what has been completed, adjustments must be made to account for them appropriately.